Richard Geddis MSc BPC MBACP (Accred) RN

-Fees for individual counselling and psychotherapy are negotiable, beginning at £65 per session, and will be agreed before commencing the work.
-Fees for working with couples begin at £100 per session.
+Fees for individual counselling and psychotherapy are negotiable and will be agreed before commencing the work.

 Please feel free to contact me with any specific questions or queries about my work.

-I am able to offer appointments in Cambridge, Potton or Royston.
+I am able to offer appointments in Cambridge, Bedford, Potton or Royston.